On this page

 |

-Redemption rates | Points are worth 1.25 cents each when redeemed through Chase TravelSM | Points are worth 1.5 cents each when redeemed through Chase TravelSM |
+Redemption rates | Points are worth up to 1.75 cents each when redeemed through Chase TravelSM | Points are worth up to 2 cents each when redeemed through Chase TravelSM |

 The Chase Sapphire Preferred® Card can be an excellent choice for occasional or frequent travelers who want to maximize their everyday spending.
 Compared to the Chase Sapphire Reserve®, the $95 annual fee is a more cost-effective option, especially if you take advantage of the $50 annual hotel credit and 10% yearly bonus points.
-Plus, you can add authorized users for free to help boost your earnings even more.
+Plus, you can add authorized users for no fee to help boost your earnings even more.

 Both Sapphire cards allow you to transfer points to any of Chase’s travel partners or book travel via the Chase TravelSM portal.
 You also can use either card to receive statement credits or purchase gift cards, though these redemptions typically have lower redemption values.